 Maintaining vigilant personal hygiene and respiratory etiquette is one way to care for one another and for those in our local communities.
 Hand washing is routinely encouraged, and hand sanitizer is available via convenient dispensers and refill stations so personal hand-sanitizer bottles are always full and ready for use.
 Learn what you can do to protect yourself and others.

-9. Daily health screening.
+9. Daily health report.

 10. Temperature screening.